SpongeBob SquarePants season 7

-The seventh season of the American animated television series SpongeBob SquarePants, created by marine biologist and animator Stephen Hillenburg, originally aired on Nickelodeon in the United States from July 19, 2009, to June 11, 2011.
+The seventh season of the American animated television series SpongeBob SquarePants, created by marine biologist and animator Stephen Hillenburg, began airing on Nickelodeon in the United States on July 19, 2009, and ended on June 11, 2011.
 It contained 26 half-hour episodes, with a miniseries titled Legends of Bikini Bottom.
 The series chronicles the exploits and adventures of the title character and his various friends in the fictional underwater city of Bikini Bottom.

 The season was executive produced by series creator Hillenburg and writer Paul Tibbitt, who also acted as the showrunner.
 In 2011, Legends of Bikini Bottom, an anthology series consisting of episodes from the season, was launched.
 A number of guest stars appeared on the season's episodes.
 Several compilation DVDs that contained episodes from the season were released.
 The SpongeBob SquarePants: Complete Seventh Season DVD was released in Region 1 on December 6, 2011, Region 2 on September 17, 2012, and Region 4 on September 12, 2012.

 The series won the 2010 Kids' Choice Awards in the category of Favorite Cartoon.
 The episode "That Sinking Feeling" was nominated at the 63rd Primetime Emmy Awards for Outstanding Short-format Animated Program.
 Furthermore, at the 38th Annie Awards, the show won for Best Animated Television Production for Children.